-For external redirects, select that option and enter the address of the destination site in the “External Redirect URL” field.
-Select the "Open in New Window/Tab" checkbox to have the link open in its own window when clicked on.
+Enter the address of the destination site in the field.
+Select the Open in New Window/Tab checkbox to have the link open in its own window when clicked on.

 Once the content is established, use the controls on the right-hand side of the screen to adjust its settings.

 Preview a post

 It's important to be able to see what a post will look like when finalized.
 To preview the post with the theme applied, click Update to save your changes before selecting the eyeball in the bottom right corner to Preview this post.
 A Default Board Post Page must be created and connected before you will be able to preview the post in Composer.

 Note: Styles will not be reflected in the Posts content editor because styles come from the theme which is applied in Composer.
 When a post is viewed via the Preview button in the bottom right corner, styles will be visible as this post will open in another tab in Composer with that site's theme applied.

 At the top of the settings side of the screen, there are three different fields for dates to be chosen: Start, Featured Until, and Expire.

 The Start date sets when the post will become visible on the website.
 Posts are not visible to end users before they reach their Start date.

 The Featured Until date is optional.
 If you enter a date here, the post will be marked as Featured from the Start date up to when the Featured Until date is reached.